adamaji/maskrcnn-benchmark/README.md

+## Edits

+The `simple_clothes` branch adds support for a toy dataset on clothing detection and some small visualization tweaks for a related project.

 # Faster R-CNN and Mask R-CNN in PyTorch 1.0

 This project aims at providing the necessary building blocks for easily